 Always wonder how to clean your dentures?
 Wonder no more.

-Here at Dental Tech Group, we created basic steps for you to understand and clean your denture appropriately.
+Here at Dental Tech Group, we created basic steps for you to understand and clean your dentures appropriately.
 Easy steps from Irelands First 3D denture clinic in Dublin, Waterford, and Wexford.

 The following are the steps created by the Clinicians in our denture Clinics.

-First, make sure you have the following to clean your denture: Flat Based Top, a Container, Hand Warm Water, Washing Liquid, Brush, Gloves, tissue.
+First, make sure you have the following to clean your dentures: Flat Based Top, a Container, Hand Warm Water, Washing Liquid, Brush, Gloves, tissue.

 To ease the process of cleaning your denture make sure your flat based container has tissue under it so it won’t slide, also it makes for easier cleaning afterwards and reduces the risk of dropping your denture onto a hard surface and breaking it or cracking.

 Fill the container with hand warm water, put a drop of the washing liquid in the water and stir.
 Then holding your denture gently dip it in the water, remember DO NOT squeeze as it could break.